unosquare/embedio/README.md

 * Handle sessions with the built-in LocalSessionWebModule
 * WebSockets support
 * CORS support.
 Origin, Header and Method validation with OPTIONS preflight
-* Supports HTTP 206 Partial Content
+* HTTP 206 Partial Content support
 * Support [Xamarin Forms](https://github.com/unosquare/embedio/tree/master/src/EmbedIO.Forms.Sample)
 * And many more options in the same package

-### EmbedIO 2.0 - What's new
+### EmbedIO 3.0 - What's new

-#### Breaking changes
-* `WebApiController` is renewed.
-Reduce the methods overhead removing the WebServer and Context arguments.
-See examples below.
-* `RoutingStrategy.Regex` is the default routing scheme.

-#### Additional changes
-* `IHttpListener` is runtime/platform independent, you can choose Unosquare `HttpListener` implementation with NET472 or NETSTANDARD20.
-This separation of implementations brings new access to interfaces from common Http objects like `IHttpRequest`, `IHttpContext` and more.
-* `IWebServer` is a new interface to create custom web server implementation, like a Test Web Server where all the operations are in-memory to speed up unit testing.
-Similar to [TestServer from OWIN](https://msdn.microsoft.com/en-us/library/microsoft.owin.testing.testserver(v=vs.113).aspx)
-* General improvements in how the Unosquare `HttpListner` is working and code clean-up.

-*Note* - We encourage to upgrade to the newest EmbedIO version.
-Branch version 1.X will no longer be maintained, and issues will be tested against 2.X and resolved just there.
+The major version 3.0 includes a lot of changes in how the webserver process the incoming request and the pipeline of the Web Modules.
+You can check a complete list of changes and a upgrade guide for v2 users [here](https://github.com/unosquare/embedio/wiki/Upgrade-from-v2).

 ### Some usage scenarios: